pudly/schmopera-hugo/content/articles/talking-with-singers-giorgio-caoduro.md

 ## What do you know now about the singing career that you wish you knew 10 years ago?

 The thing that I would have definitely not expected 10 years ago is how hard the career gets in your late thirties.
-At some point you're not the latest product on the market anymore, and unless you’ve become a star (and let’s face it, only a handful amongst thousands of singers become stars) agents and casting managers will start to look for something new, younger and cheaper singers.
+At some point you're not the latest product on the market anymore, and unless you’ve become a star (and let’s face it, only a handful among thousands of singers become stars) agents and casting managers will start to look for something new, younger and cheaper singers.

 Of course this is not always the case, there are a lot of artistic directors that appreciate and respect experience and craft, but I’ve come to the conclusion that if it’s hard to get to a high level of career, it’s much harder to remain at that level.
 I call myself very lucky that I’m still doing this job at an high international level and I have to thank the patience and the hard work that I’ve been putting into it.